 The only big difference between the two types of row machines is the resistance and how that resistance is created in the machine.

-The resistance needs to be formed when the person using the rowing machine pulls back on the handles and pushes with their feet to slide the seat back and go through the motions of rowing on a boat.
+Resistance is produced when the person using the rowing machine pulls back on the handles and pushes with his or her feet to slide the seat back and go through the motions of rowing on a boat.
 In the space where the cord is wound when it is not being pulled is where the resistance will be created.

 So which type of resistance do you want in your machine, or which type of resistance is best for what you are trying to achieve?

 Air Resistance Rowing Machine

 Air resistance machines are the best rowing machines for smooth, and powerful strokes while exercising or rowing practice.
 They are great for all purposes of workouts, and their price range can span from cheap to super-duper expensive, so there is usually one for everyone’s budget.

 Air resistance machines tend to mimic the feeling of realistic rowing in water more than magnetic resistance machines, which is why these air resistance rowers are so popular by athletes of the sport.

 These types of heavy duty rowers create resistance when the user pulls the handle and spins a “fan flywheel.”
 As this wheel turns, it moves the air to the front and sides of the flywheel.
 This creates drag around the wheel, which is resistance, meaning that the faster and harder you pull on the handle to row, the more resistance you will get out of your machine.

 This essentially means that as you get stronger and more fit, your rowing machine will keep challenging you with more intense workouts!

-These types of rowers tend to make a “whoosh”-ing sound when being used, (courtesy of the fan,) so some people find them mildly annoying if they are trying to watch T.V. however, you can always turn up the volume or put closed captioning on.
+These types of rowers tend to make a “whoosh”-ing sound when being used, (courtesy of the fan,) so some people find them mildly annoying if they are trying to watch TV, but you can always turn up the volume or put closed captioning on.
 Other users like the sound and even find it therapeutic.

 Magnetic Resistance Rowing Machines